Toward Model-Agnostic Detection of New Physics Using Data-Driven Signal Regions: Problem Formulation

 When two protons collide, they form highly unstable particles that decay within an extremely short time frame, making them impossible to detect directly.
 Some of these transient particles decay into quarks, which interact with the vacuum to produce collimated sprays of stable particles, referred to as ``jets''.
 Among all possible final states, we focus on events resulting in four jets.

 Being able to detect jets efficiently, the Compact Muon Solenoid (CMS) detector at CERN records the momentum and the invariant mass (or energy) of the particles produced in proton-proton collisions.
-For momentum of an observed particle, let $(r, \theta, \phi)$ be its representation in spherical coordinates, where $\theta \in [0, \pi)$ is the polar angle and $\phi \in [0, 2\pi)$ is the azimuthal angle.
-It is common to represent the momentum vector as a three-dimensional vector $(p_T, \eta, \phi)$; $p_T \coloneqq r \sin \theta$ is the \emph{transverse momentum}, or the magnitude of the momentum projected onto the $xy$-plane, $\eta \coloneqq -\log \tan(\theta / 2)$ is the \emph{pseudorapidity}.
+For the momentum of an observed particle, let $(r, \theta, \phi)$ be its representation in spherical coordinates, where $\theta \in [0, \pi)$ is the polar angle and $\phi \in [0, 2\pi)$ is the azimuthal angle.
+As visually explained in \Cref{fig:variable-description}, the momentum vector is represented by a three-dimensional vector $(p_T, \eta, \phi)$; $p_T \coloneqq r \sin \theta$ is the \emph{transverse momentum}, or the magnitude of the momentum projected onto the $xy$-plane, $\eta \coloneqq -\log \tan(\theta / 2)$ is the \emph{pseudorapidity}.
 Writing the rest mass of a particle as $m$, the measured features of an observed particle are represented as a four-vector $(p_T, \eta, \phi, m) \in \R^4$.
 As we are concerned with collisions resulting in $4$ jets, the corresponding events can be represented with $x = (p_T^i, \eta^i, \phi^i, m^i)_{i=1}^4 \in \R^{16}$, forming a $16$-dimensional feature space $\cX \subset \R^{16}$.

 The SM predicts a rare chance of a proton-proton collision producing two Higgs bosons, and in such case, they are most likely to decay into four $b$-quarks which produce specific types of jets called ``$b$-jets''.
 This instance of interactions of particles is abbreviated as $\mathrm{HH} \to 4b$ as it incorporates the process of two Higgs bosons decaying into four $b$-jets.
 We refer to proton-proton collisions that are tagged to have produced four $b$-jets as $4b$ events, and among them, we are interested in identifying the existence of events corresponding to $\mathrm{HH} \to 4b$.
 In the sequel, we refer to these events as the \emph{signal events}, and the rest of the $4b$ events as the \emph{background} $4b$ events.
 In addition to the $4b$ events, we have observations of events that are tagged to have produced three $b$-jets; we refer to these events as $3b$ events and make the assumption that the signal we are looking for is not present among the $3b$ events.
 We leverage the density ratio of $4b$ events to $3b$ events to select the SR and CR in the $16$-dimensional feature space.
 We elaborate further on this in \Cref{s:method}.